anmester/cli-app-headquarters/README.md

 # HQ - a Command Line CRUD App

-Welcome to HQ!
+Welcome to Headquarters!
 With this CLI app, you are able to log in, search the Crunchbase database to find companies by location or keyword, and save chosen companies to a favorites list.
 You're also able to delete any favorites you may not want to save anymore, access favorites to review, and learn more about any company by selecting that option.

 ## Installation